codinglife777/MERN-PROJECT-BACKEND/README.md

 It is a social media application that will allow you to control your online presence.
 It will measure your influence and give you a unified view of all your social media accounts.
 Presence, reach, interaction of the publications, make a ranking of punctuation compared to your friends on social networks

+## MVP

+The user registers and links his social networks.
+View reports of your presence, reach and interaction of your social networks

 ## Epics / User Stories

 - Website